 We care for adults with lung conditions from the simple to the complex.

 Millions of Americans deal with coughing, wheezing and shortness of breath.
 In fact, breathing problems are among the most common reasons people see their doctor.
 Our pulmonologists (lung specialists) can help.

 Our doctors are board certified in critical care medicine and can treat even the most complex respiratory conditions.
 And many have been named by their peers to the “Top Doctors” list in Seattle Magazine.

-Because there are four doctors in our group, it’s easy to get an appointment quickly.
+Because there are multiple doctors in our group, it’s easy to get an appointment quickly.
 We also offer the convenience of on-site services.
 These include lung function testing, CT scans and a full-service laboratory.

 Our pulmonologists work with other Polyclinic physicians in more than 20 specialty areas.
 This assures you of a complete and coordinated approach to your care.